Jako/multiTV/README.md

 2. If the snippet output is assigned to placeholder and PHx is installed, the page should be set to uncached and the Snippet should be called cached.
 Otherwise PHx will 'steal' the placeholders before the Snippet could fill them.
 3. MODX does not like `=`, `?` and `&` in snippet parameters.
 If the template code has to use those signs, put the template code in a chunk or change the default templates in the config file.
 4. ManagerManager expects a custom tv field to be an input tag.
 Because of single and double quote issues the field containing the multiTV value is a textarea.
+5. If the multiTV does not save in `datatable` mode please check the [magic_quotes_gpc](https://github.com/Jako/multiTV/issues/57#issuecomment-25991271) setting of your server